7 Ways to Make Your Car Smell Better

 A pungent smell often festers because of a lack of air circulation.
 Open the windows when you drive to reduce the intensity of the smell in addition to letting fresh air circulate in the car.
 Leave your windows rolled down at home too, when parked in a safe spot, to prevent the smell from worsening via greenhouse effect.

-Chances are that your car stinks because of what’s going on inside it!
-Empty your vehicle of all unneeded or dirty items–like old tools, trash, and gym clothes.
-Then, everything thoroughly: the upholstery, floor, mats, windows, ceiling, and dashboard.
+Chances are that your car stinks because of what’s going on inside it.
+Empty your vehicle of all unneeded or dirty items like trash and gym clothes.
+Next, clean everything thoroughly, including the upholstery, floor, mats, windows, ceiling, and dashboard.

 Vacuum on a weekly basis and use an upholstery cleaning spray once a month.
 Spray disinfectant on messier areas of the cabin.
-Wipe the plastics with vinegar, as dirt accumulates there too.
+Wipe the plastic areas with vinegar, as dirt can accumulate there too.

-Letting activated charcoal, vinegar, or coffee grounds sit in a bowl overnight will absorb lingering scents in the air.
-Or you can purchase a plug-in mini air purifier for your cigarette lighter outlet.
+Letting activated charcoal, vinegar, or coffee grounds sit in a bowl overnight in the cabin will absorb lingering scents in the air.
+Or you can purchase a plug-in mini air purifier for the auxiliary power outlet.

-Fabric-based car mats get dirty easily, are hard to clean, and soak up messes.
-Replace these with rubber mats that are easy to wipe and don’t absorb scents as readily.
+Fabric-based car mats get dirty easily, are hard to clean, and can soak up messes (but not in a good way).
+Replace these with rubber mats that are easy to wipe and don’t absorb scents as much.

-If the smells are coming from your car when you turn on your air conditioning, run your car and spray a special duct cleaning disinfectant through your air intake, turning the AC on full blast to run the cleaner through (following the product’s directions).
-Your cabin air filter might be old and in need need of replacement, too.
+If the smells are coming from your car when you turn on the air conditioning, run your car and spray a special duct cleaning disinfectant through the air intake, making sure to turn the AC on full blast to run the cleaner through (following the product’s directions).
+Your cabin air filter might be old and in need of replacement, too.

 There are many bad habits we all have that contribute to having a smelly car.
 If we stop doing these habits, we can prevent smells from forming.
 Don’t eat in your car; if it’s a regular thing you do, the greasy smell of strong foods will gradually build up.
-Don’t drink non-water liquids in the car, especially passengers drinking (and spilling) alcohol.
-Don’t smoke in the car–that’s probably the worst thing you can do!
+Don’t drink non-water liquids in the car, especially passengers drinking (and spilling) soda.
+Finally, don’t smoke in the car!
+That’s probably the worst thing you can do.